kneasle/wheatley/README.md

 However, by default it will adjust only to changes to overall rhythm - it will ignore individual bells holding up and ring in the 'right' place regardless.

-Only one ringer needs to run the command and it will ring with you after anyone calls `Look to` in Ringing Room.
+Only one ringer needs to run the command and Wheatley will ring with you after anyone calls `Look to` in Ringing Room.
 It will understand all Ringing Room calls - `Go`, `Look to`, `That's all` and `Stand next` will take effect the handstroke after they are called, and `Bob` and `Single` will result in `14` and `1234` lead end calls.